 The amount of compensation your club injury is worth is based upon the type of injury you suffer.

-Click club accident claim to ask me an online question or speak to me direct if you wish to make a club accident claim following injury in a nightclub, bar or pub.
+See our free legal online and telephone solicitor help options – you can ask an online question or speak direct to our solicitors to discuss your options should you be considering making a club accident claim following injury in a nightclub, bar or pub.